MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 ## Enable streaming ingestion on your cluster

 Before you can use streaming ingestion, you must enable the capability on your cluster.
 You can enable it when [creating the cluster](#enable-streaming-ingestion-while-creating-a-new-cluster), or [add it to an existing cluster](#enable-streaming-ingestion-on-an-existing-cluster).
-Use the following sections to enable the capability using the Azure portal or programmatically in C\#.

 > [!WARNING]
 > Review the [limitations](#limitations) prior to enabling streaming ingestion.